gumpshroom/hccs-svn/README.md

 Note: Download zip option is in the upper right.
 Place .ash in kolmafia/scripts/ and .css in kolmafia/css/

-kmail iloath if there are any issues or bugs
+kmail iloath if there are any issues or bugs, no SVN for now so manually update frequently , especially if you encounter new issues.

 www.reddit.com/r/kol/wiki/guides/iloath_hccs